Orb (comics): Agent of Zadkiel

 Orb reappears trying to steal a future-predicting Rigellian Recorder from Deadpool and the Mercs for Money, claiming that the burden of the Watcher's power has made him want to prevent anyone else from having access to similar capabilities, "because I've seen what that can do to someone!"
 In the midst of a high-speed highway battle, he and his motorcycle are knocked into the Big Wheel by Merc member Foolkiller.

 He returns, having kidnapped Doctor Strange in the "Blood in the Aether" story line, where he is revealed to have regained the Watcher's power, now influencing those he observes to commit more brutal actions (such as telling a loner in an apartment that he is viewed as a creep by others in the building and should kill them in response).
-This confrontation was interruped by Mordo and Dormammu.
+This confrontation was interrupted by Mordo and Dormammu.

 When the Phoenix Force returned to Earth to choose a new host, the Orb was one of the champions selected for the battle, but he lost to Valkyrie in the first "round".

-The Orb witnessed the arrival of the multiversal Masters of Evil, but when he declared his intention to watch their actions, he was immediately killed by their leader, Doom Supreme.
+The Orb witnessed the arrival of the Multiversal Masters of Evil.
+When he declared his intention to watch their actions, he was immediately killed by their leader Doom Supreme.

+The Orb was later seen in Hell as he annoys Mephisto by telling him that Avenger Prime is no longer standing watch over the Multiverse in the God Quarry alone.